N-Khalid/MechaCar_Statistical_Analysis/README.md

 Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

 ## Linear Regression to Predict MPG
-In your README, create a subheading, ## Linear Regression to Predict MPG, and write a short summary using a screenshot of the output from the linear regression, and address the following questions:

 ![Deliverable 1](https://user-images.githubusercontent.com/103234661/191489307-f0d9c98d-6e35-4714-83e4-48283bccb116.png)